neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 An empty database is not much fun.
 Let's load some sample _Movie_ data in and see Neo4j in action:

-- If you `ls data` in the Neo4j directory, you'll see a file/folder called `graph.db`.
+- If you `ls data` in the Neo4j directory, you'll see a folder called `graph.db`.
 It contains stored, persistent data in the database.
-Delete the existing `graph.db` file/folder
+Delete the existing `graph.db` folder with `rm -rf graph.db`

 - On a new Terminal window, navigate to the source code folder for this web app (if you already cloned it onto your desktop from [GitHub](https://github.com/kbastani/neo4j-movies-template)).
-Copy the zipped _Movie_ sample data file into your local Neo4j database with `cp database/graph.db.zip PATH_TO_NEO4J_DATABASE_FOLDER/data`, and unzip it
+Copy the zipped _Movie_ sample data file into your local Neo4j database with `cp database/graph.db.zip PATH_TO_NEO4J_DATABASE_FOLDER/data`, and unzip it with `unzip graph.db.zip`
 - Alternatively, if you don't have the cloned repository, download the said file [here](https://github.com/kbastani/neo4j-movies-template/tree/master/database), and unzip it into the `PATH_TO_NEO4J_DATABASE_FOLDER/data` folder

-- Run Neo4j as before!
+- Run Neo4j [as before](#user-content-running-neo4j)!
 You should be able to see some nodes at [port 7474](http://localhost:7474/)

 ## Building the Database with Your Own Data